Justin-Tan/particle2seq/README.md

         arch = Network.my_network
         # Define the computational graph
 ```
+### Monitoring / checkpoints
+Tensorboard summaries are written periodically to `tensorboard/` and checkpoints are saved every 10 epochs.

 ## Results
 Experiments run over 1 ab<sup>-1</sup> of simulated Belle II data with signal events defined as rare electroweak penguin decays and obscured by standard background processes.